generation-de-x3-lle/venus-project/README.md

  ## Cloudformation ##

-A cloudformation template with MVP has been implememted using YAML for readability purposes Two resources are created which are AWS Lambda, and IAM role
+A cloudformation template with MVP has been implemented using YAML for readability purposes Two resources are created which are AWS Lambda, and IAM role

+The first time CloudFormation stack is being created, the following lines in the .YML has to be commented out due to a bug:

+   NotificationConfiguration:
+        LambdaConfigurations:
+          - Event: s3:ObjectCreated:*
+            Function: !GetAtt LambdaFunction.Arn

+Then the CloudFormation stack has to be updated manually by running 'aws cloudformation update-stack' command.